calmasri7/ML-Protein-DNA-Binding-Affinity/README.md

 This directory contains Jupyter Notebooks for processing data and extracting energy terms:

 - **process_gcPBM.ipynb**:
-  - **Description**: Processes experimental data from gcPBM.
+  - Processes experimental data from gcPBM.

 - **Mutate_PDB_w3dna.ipynb**:
-  - **Description**: Mutates DNA sequences using [web3DNA](http://web.x3dna.org/index.php/protein).
+  - Mutates DNA sequences using [web3DNA](http://web.x3dna.org/index.php/protein).
 The generated PDB files are outputted to the `../DNA_library` directory.

 - **AMBER_MMGBSA.ipynb**:
-  - **Description**: Extracts energy terms from MMGBSA output files using `gmx_MMPBSA` and a custom `vdw_mapping.csv` file containing van der Waals radii for each atom.
+  - Extracts energy terms from MMGBSA output files using `gmx_MMPBSA` and a custom `vdw_mapping.csv` file containing van der Waals radii for each atom.
 Outputs `energy_corrections_df.csv`.

 ### inputs
 This directory contains input files required for setting up and running simulations:

 - **amber14sb_OL15.ff**:
-  - **Description**: AMBER force field with OL15 topology.
+  - AMBER force field with OL15 topology.

 - **initial_setup.sh**:
-  - **Description**: Sets up the system, processes the PDB by adding topology parameters, creating a simulation box, and performing solvation and ionization.
+  - Sets up the system, processes the PDB by adding topology parameters, creating a simulation box, and performing solvation and ionization.
 Requires `ions.mdp` (GROMACS parameter file for ionization).

 - **submit_equil.sh**:
-  - **Description**: Submission script for initial energy minimization using `minim.mdp` (GROMACS parameter file for steepest descent minimization).
+  - Submission script for initial energy minimization using `minim.mdp` (GROMACS parameter file for steepest descent minimization).

 - **submit_nvt.sh**:
-  - **Description**: Submission script for NVT equilibration.
+  - Submission script for NVT equilibration.
 Requires `nvt.mdp`.

 - **submit_npt0.sh**:
-  - **Description**: Submission script for restrained NPT equilibration.
+  - Submission script for restrained NPT equilibration.
 Requires `npt0.mdp`.

 - **submit_npt.sh**:
-  - **Description**: Submission script for unrestrained NPT run.
+  - Submission script for unrestrained NPT run.
 Requires `npt.mdp`.

 - **submit_mmgbsa.sh**:
-  - **Description**: Submission script for running MMGBSA analysis.
+  - Submission script for running MMGBSA analysis.
 Requires `mmgbsa.in` (AMBER input file).

 ### DNA_library
 This directory contains PDB files generated from the `Mutate_PDB_w3dna.ipynb` script for use in downstream analysis.

 ### run_MD.sh
-- **Description**: A script that creates directories, copies necessary input files to the directories, and submits the job for molecular dynamics setup and execution.
+- A script that creates directories, copies necessary input files to the directories, and submits the job for molecular dynamics setup and execution.

 ### run_mmgbsa.sh
-- **Description**: A script that navigates through each created directory and submits the job for MMGBSA analysis.
+- A script that navigates through each created directory and submits the job for MMGBSA analysis.

 ---